Diving into the Unknown: Synopsis

 The film opens with footage of a group of Finnish divers attempting to swim through a cave system in Plurdalen, Norway.
-The dive requires them to cut through ice and swim down into the Pluragrotta cave to depths of over 130 m before emerging on the other side in a dry cave.
-During the course of the dive, two of the team, Jari Huotarinen and Jari Uusimaki, died.
+The dive requires them to cut through ice and swim down into the Plura cave to depths of over 130 m before emerging on the other side in a dry cave.
+During the course of the dive, two from the team, Jari Huotarinen and Jari Uusimaki, died.

 An international team of rescue divers attempted to retrieve the bodies but ultimately abandoned the attempt due to the dangers involved, and the caves were closed by the police.
 Despite this, the survivors of the original diving team planned a covert but well-supported return expedition to retrieve the bodies of their friends.
 They were accompanied by the documentary crew that had originally begun filming their attempt to swim through the cave, and the dives were recorded on helmet-worn cameras.

 The retrieval attempt was ultimately successful and both bodies were brought to the surface.
 The Norwegian police decided not to press charges against the divers.